DataDog/terraform-provider-datadog/website/docs/r/monitor.html.markdown

     from a triggered state.
 Defaults to false.
 * `include_tags` (Optional) A boolean indicating whether notifications from this monitor will automatically insert its triggering tags into the title.
 Defaults to true.
+* `enable_logs_sample` (Optional) A boolean indicating whether notifications from this monitor will automatically add up to 10 samples of logs that triggered the monitor in the notification message.
+This is available for `Log` monitor `type` and for `Slack` and `email` notifications.
+Defaults to false.
 * `require_full_window` (Optional) A boolean indicating whether this monitor needs a full window of data before it's evaluated.
     We highly recommend you set this to False for sparse metrics, otherwise some evaluations will be skipped.
     Default: True for "on average", "at all times" and "in total" aggregation.
 False otherwise.